osisoft/Client-Failover-Service/content/overview/overview.md

 The Client Failover Service supports cold, warm, and hot failover modes.

 ## Client Failover Service installation

 The Client Failover Service is installed with a downloadable install kit.
-Please see the (Insert Link here) Installation section for additional information.
+Please see the [Installation section](xref:Installation) for additional information.

 This version of the Client Failover Service only supports Windows Operating Systems.
-Please see the (Insert Link here) System Requirements section for more details.
+Please see the [System Requirements](xref:SystemRequirements) section for more details.

 ## Client Failover Service configuration

 The Client Failover Service supports minimal configuration options, all of which can be configured via the Admin endpoint.

 In order to add adapters to a failover group, users need to update the Failover Configuration Facet section in their adapter configuration.